whitefusionhq/fullstackrubydev/src/_posts/2024/2024-04-07-using-callables-for-deferred-evaluation.md

 I hope you’re starting to get a sense for how understanding the difference between blocks and lambdas—or perhaps we just think of them as “callables”—can help you build more expressive APIs utilizing modular building-blocks which offer deferred evaluation, control flow, and entirely new patterns.

-**This is what I love so much about Ruby.** We think of Ruby as a programing language, and it certainly is—and a “high level” one at that with an impressive heaping of abstractions.
+**This is what I love so much about Ruby.** We think of Ruby as a programming language, and it certainly is—and a “high level” one at that with an impressive heaping of abstractions.
 When “all cylinders are firing”, “programmer happiness” ensues.

 But Ruby goes even a step beyond.
 Because of the expressiveness of the syntax Ruby provides us, we can in a sense _write our own languages_.
 Our APIs can have an advanced shape, with many affordances people typically assume must be baked into the language itself.